lleiding/gemm/odd.md

 Basic principles.
 -----------------
 Metabolic theory of ecology (@submodel level).
 Adaptive and non-adaptive radiation/evolution.
-Submodel level, but geomorpholical change @system level.
+Submodel level, but geomorphological change @system level.
 Sexual reproduction.
 Niche theory.
 Both at system and submodel level.
 Each individual carries unique ecological and/or functional traits, as well as preferences for their physical environments.
 Resource/energy limitation (carrying capacity).
-System level property, but invoked ad submodel level.
+System level property, but invoked at submodel level.

 Emergence.
 ----------